WHAT WE FUND

 Help For Children uses a two-stage process for the grant application:

-After reviewing the Funding and Geographic Guidelines, click here to complete and submit the Letter of Intent.
-Deadlines for the Letter of Intent vary by geographic area (please click here to see the Grants Schedule for deadlines and more information)
+- After reviewing the Funding and Geographic Guidelines, complete and submit the Letter of Intent.
+Deadlines for the Letter of Intent vary by geographic area.

 - Complete the Request for Proposals and submit as directed, along with the supporting documentation.